renatocorreia-rmcm/gym-database/README.md

 ## How to use it ?

-Initialize the DataBase simply running `initialize.py` in `./gym-database/physical_schema/initialize.py`.
+1. Initialize the DataBase simply running `initialize.py` in `./gym-database/physical_schema/initialize.py`.

+2. Have fun!

     Now, at main, you can run any query you want in our preloaded Database.

     Or check out some ready queries at `gym-database\physical_schema\querys`.

 ## Directory Tree

 ```
-GYM-DATABSE
+GYM-DATABASE
 |   .gitignore
-|   main.py
+|   main.py                         # run any query you want (with database initialized)
 |   README.md
-|
 |
 +---conceitual_schema
 |       projetoBD.eer